 There is more to selling art online than uploading an image on social media platforms like Facebook and Instagram.
 Finding different ways to drive potential customers to your online art gallery is one thing, but inspiring them to continue to revisit your site is another job.
 Building an email list is one way to do just that.

-When someone signs up for your email list, they are essentially permitting you to contact them with updates about your art, new work, or upcoming events.
+When someone signs up for your email list, they are essentially permitting you to contact them with updates about your art, new creative things you sell on Etsy or upcoming events.
 Building an email list is a valuable opportunity to keep in touch with your fans and followers and help increase sales as you start promoting new products or services.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Why Is It Important For Artists To Have An Email List?

 There are a couple of reasons why having an email list is essential for artists.
 First of all, a list of email addresses provides a way to stay in touch with your followers and fans.
 You can let your email subscribers know when you have new work to show or an upcoming event.
 The newsletters you send will build trust and loyalty with your audience, resulting in more sales in the future.

 Another reason email lists are so important is that they provide a way to collect data about your audience.
 The information you gather will help you better understand who your fans and followers are, what they might be interested in, and how to reach them.
 This data will help you start promoting new products more effectively.